stephenson1999/Flight-Search-2.0/README.md

-Flight search 2.0 ask you questions in the termil and will then send requsests
+Flight search 2.0 ask you questions in the termil and will then send requsests fell free to test it out!